soraxas/firmware/README.md

   - `ifPendingId/ifNotPendingId <idx> <keyId>` looks into postponing queue at `idx`th waiting key nad compares it to the `keyId`.
   - `consumePending <n>` will remove n records from the queue.
   - `resolveSecondary` allows resolution of secondary roles depending on the next key - this allows us to accurately distinguish random press from intentional press of shortcut via secondary role.
 See `resolveSecondary` entry under Layer switching.
 Implicitly applies `postponeKeys` modifier.
+  - `ifShortcut [KEYID]*` will wait for next keypresses until the key is released.
+If the next keypresses correspond to the provided arguments (hardware ids), the keypresses are consumed and the condition is performed.
+This is shorter and simpler version of `resolveNextKeyEq`.
+E.g., `ifShortcut 090 089 final tapKey C-V; holdKey v`.
   - `resolveNextKeyEq <queue idx> <key id> <timeout> <adr1> <adr2>` will wait for next (n) key press(es).
 When the key press happens, it will compare its id with the `<key id>` argument.
 If the id equals, it issues goto to adr1.
 Otherwise, to adr2.
 See examples.
 Implicitly applies `postponeKeys` modifier.
     - `arg1 - queue idx` idx of key to compare, indexed from 0.
 Typically 0, if we want to resolve the key after next key then 1, etc.
     - `arg2 - key id` key id obtained by `resolveNextKeyId`.
 This is static identifier of the hardware key.